KatJHuang/SoloMaster/README.md

 Audio Controller

-Our project used the audio controller [3] to produce sound.
+The project used the audio controller [3] to produce sounds.
 For the jazz style, we chose 15 notes in A7 chord within three octaves.
-Since different note had its unique frequency[4], we used 15 different counters to achieve the desired frequencies.
+Since different note had a unique frequency[4], we used 15 different counters to achieve the desired frequencies.
 When the note_ generator module passed the binary representation of the current note, the audio controller would match this note with its corresponding frequency and produce its sound accordingly.
 The switches on the FPGA were used for user to select.
 In our project, user could start/resume and pause the music via switch[0].
 Furthermore, user could change the tempo of the song before and during the song is being played.
 We set three different tempo levels, which were 80 beats per minute, 90 beats per minute and 100 beats per minute.
 Switch [9], [8] and [7] were used to accomplish this function.
 Besides tempo for the whole song, the time for each notes was different.
 According to the algorithm, the notes could be quarter notes, eighth notes, sixteenth notes and rest, which composed to a real song.

 Review and Improvement